olivierzach/tricentis-lead-scoring/README.md

 # Model Experiments

-Following the `No Free Lunch` theorem mutiple models (parametric and non-parametric) were tested and evaluated for classifying leads as accepted or not accepted.
+Following the `No Free Lunch` theorem, mutiple models (parametric and non-parametric) were tested and evaluated for classifying leads as accepted or not accepted.

 All models were developed (hyperparameter tuning) and evaluated using a simple 5-fold cross validation strategy on a subset of the training data.
 Models were evaluated across a host of classification metrics including: `Accuracy`, `Confusion Matrix`, `Precision`, `Recall`, `F1 Score`, and `Percent Leads Predicted Accepted`.
-The classification threshold was analyzed at each step to optimize the tradeoff between precsision and recall by plotting these curves across threshold cutoffs.
+The classification threshold was analyzed at each step to optimize the tradeoff between precision and recall by plotting these curves across threshold cutoffs.

 Best model chosen was then fit to a hold out dataset to confirm results.
 Final selected model was then trained on all available data and serialized for production.